iconix/iconix.github.io/_posts/2018-08-14-project-notes-1.md

 ## Exploring genre

-For several weeks now, I have [expressed doubt](/dl/2018/06/29/energy-and-vae#fn:genre) in the genre information I collected in weeks 2-3.
+For several weeks now, I have [expressed doubt](/dl/2018/06/29/energy-and-vae#fn:genre) in the genre information I collected in weeks 2-3 of the program.
 Genres were collected (along with song audio features) as a way of conditioning my generated music commentary on something concrete about the song being commented on.

 ### Data cleaning

 This week, I finally revisited and addressed the situation by collecting new genre information from the Spotify API instead.
 The genres themselves are extremely fascinating, and I had no idea they would be so amazingly specific![^everynoise]

-_"vapor twitch" -- "indie poptimism" -- "stomp and holler"_ -- these new genres go far beyond the _bland_ labels of pop/rap/rock/r&b/country that I had previously gathered. **These genres feel like they are _really_ trying to tell me something, as expressively and concisely as possible.**
+_"vapor twitch" -- "indie poptimism" -- "stomp and holler"_ -- these new genres go far beyond the bland labels of pop/rap/rock/r&b/country that I had previously gathered. **These genres feel like they are _really_ trying to tell me something, as expressively and concisely as possible.**

 At first, this discovery was actually a little discouraging: I could only imagine how long the genre data tail would be once applied to my commentary collection.
 I worried that this would result in conditioning that really isolated certain writing, greatly restricting the creativity of my model.
 Imagine a request for commentary on a _"chamber pop/chillwave/neo-psychedelic/nu gaze"_ (:nerd_face:) song came in to my model, but it's never seen such a genre combination before -- what will it do?
 (I'm still not sure actually, so stay tuned for when I get to conditioning!)